- April 12, 2023

 - Education, Educational Philosophy, Higher Education, Learning, Lifelong Learning, Social Philosophy, University

 «In a time of drastic change, it is the learners who inherit the future.
-The learned usually find themselves equipped to live in a world that no longer exists.» Recently, in the context of an education conference, I referenced a passage from the beautiful and profound story of Alice in Wonderland.
-One of the characters of […]
+The learned usually find themselves equipped to live in a world that no longer exists.» Recently, during an education conference, I referenced a passage from the beautiful and profound story of Alice in Wonderland.
+One of the characters of the story, the […]

 What Do We Mean for Cross-Cultural Research in Psychology